mmalick/Cinemax/README.md

-# 🎬 Cinemax - Movie Rating and Organization App
+# 🎬 Cinemax - Movie Rating and Organization

 ## 📌 Project Description
 Cinemax is a web application that allows users to browse a movie database, view detailed information about productions, and organize them into private lists.
 Users can rate watched movies, making it a personal movie diary.
 Unlike popular services, this application is designed **for a single user** and does not include social features.